Lillian Anderson Turner Alexander: Activism and club work

 Turner was involved in the women's club community.
 She was honorary president of the Minnesota Association of Colored Women's Clubs.
 In 1909, she was president of the Colored Women's State Federation of Clubs.
 In 1909 she was celebrated by the group and led three talks called "The Work of Women in the Uplift of the Race."
 Additionally, she was district club organizer of the Northwestern states.
 In 1914, she was the secretary of the St. Paul chapter of NAACP.

 Turner volunteered as a social worker through the club, and was a social service worker for the Juvenile Court of St. Paul.
 She was there for seven years and handled widows' pensions and children's work.
 She received accolades for her work placing Black children into good homes.
 This inspired her to pursue higher education, as she felt she needed a wider understanding of the scope of social work and the social history of Black people in order to relate to the time's problems.

 Turner used her skills towards women's suffrage.
 Her work, "Votes for Housewives," was published in the August 1915 edition of The Crisis and it was seen as a witty and clever piece.
 In 1919, she wrote another piece for The Crisis that explained the work done by the National Urban League.
 Eventually, she became the treasurer of The Crisis Publishing Company.

 The National Urban League of New York City recruited Turner, now Alexander, upon her graduation in 1918, and she moved to pursue the job.
 She became the assistant to Eugene Kinckle Jones.
-She continued to travel and speak with groups on topics such as "Women now in Industries."
+During her time at the National Urban League, her duties primarily involved in aiding the large migration of Southern African Americans into Northern industries surrounding the first World War and helping them find war time employment.She continued to travel and speak with groups on topics such as "Women now in Industries."
 When the National Urban League expanded its facilities to conduct more research, the new Department of Research came under the charge of Turner.